pawel3ala/wavestone/README.md

   - Filtering options by category (Electronics, Clothing, Food). ✅

 - **Add Product Screen**:
   - Form fields for product name, price, category, and date.
   - Validation:
-    - **Name**: Required, minimum 3 characters.
+    - **Name**: Required, minimum 3 characters. ✅
-    - **Price**: Required, must be a number.
+    - **Price**: Required, must be a number. ❌
-    - **Category**: Required, must be one of the enum values [Electronics, Clothing, Food].
+    - **Category**: Required, must be one of the enum values [Electronics, Clothing, Food].✅
-    - **Date added**: Required, must be a valid date.
+    - **Date added**: Required, must be a valid date. ✅
-  - Error handling for invalid inputs.
+  - Error handling for invalid inputs. ✅

 ### 2. State Management

-- Use Redux for state management.
+- Use Redux for state management. ✅
-- Include middleware to handle asynchronous API calls for CRUD operations.
+- Include middleware to handle asynchronous API calls for CRUD operations. ✅

 ### 3. API Integration

 - Use middleware to interact with an API for:
-  - Fetching the list of products.
+  - Fetching the list of products. ✅
-  - Creating a new product.
+  - Creating a new product. ✅
-  - Updating an existing product.
+  - Updating an existing product. ✅
-  - Deleting a product.
+  - Deleting a product. ✅
-- Ensure all API interactions are secured with JWT tokens for authorized access.
+- Ensure all API interactions are secured with JWT tokens for authorized access. ✅

 ## Project Structure